-Seminar-type courses which are based on the application of fundamental business principles and curriculum competencies at both a local internship training station and in the classroom.
-Must be taken sequentially thereafter.
-Membership to Delta Epsilon Chi is required.
+Seminar-style course based on the application of fundamental business principles and curriculum competencies at both a local internship training station and in the classroom.
 PREREQUISITE: Instructor permission.
 A minimum of 45 contact hours is required for every hour of credit.
+(DD)

-(DD) BA204 Credit & Finance 3 credits A study of the organization and operation of credit departments, consumer and commercial credit, collections, and business finance.
+BA204 Credit & Finance

+A study of the organization and operation of credit departments, consumer and commercial credit, collections, and business finance.
 (OF, OS)